As colleges and universities clamor to switch to online courses in the wake of COVID-19, I find myself worried for their autistic students.

 There.
 I said it.

-Compounding the issue: accessibility training for educators is often not governmentally mandated or regulated—even the AODA doesn’t have an education standard—so the decision to provide training (or not) is left up to institutions.
+Compounding the issue: accessibility training for educators is often not governmentally mandated or regulated—even the AODA doesn’t have an education standard—so the decisions to provide accessibility training (or not) is left up to institutions.

 Many professors already work well above full-time hours (and for paltry pay if they’re contract profs), leaving little time for self-training.
 Add in some budget cuts, a forced upheaval of their lifestyle and teaching structure, and professors’ own pandemic-related mental health struggles, and you’ve got a recipe for serious inaccessibility.